-- Visit the ASUS website (www.asus.com) to download the latest BIOS file for your motherboard and rename it to P4C800.ROM.
+- Visit the ASUS website (www.asus.com) to download the latest BIOS file for your motherboard and rename the downloaded file as P4P800.ROM.
 Save the BIOS file to a floppy disk. - 2.
 Reboot the system. - 3.
 To launch EZ Flash, press <Alt> + <F2> during POST to display the following.